dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 All the other images don't look too convincing to me either.
 I guess you can evaluate the rest if they belong to the right classes as labeled.

+{{< notice warning >}}
+The following code will delete all outliers from your folder.
+I recommend setting `dry_run=True` to see which files will be deleted.
+Checkout the [Fastdup documentation](https://visual-layer.github.io/fastdup/) to learn more about the function parameters.
+{{< /notice >}}

-Remove these outliers programmatically with:
+Remove the outliers programmatically with:
 ```python
 fastdup.delete_or_retag_stats_outliers(stats_file="scene_classification_clean/report/outliers.csv",
                                        metric='distance', filename_col='from',